PayThePizzo/Data-Structures-and-Algorithms/Theory/9 - Greedy Algorithms/0 - GREEDY.md

 Let's try and study an algorithm that extracts activities in a greedy way:
 1) Sort activities by end time
-2) Create a set A to regroup the maximum number of compatible activities
+2) Create a set $A$ to regroup the maximum number of compatible activities
 3) Initialize it with the longest activity
-4) For each remaining activity,
+4) For each remaining activity, choose the one which finishes first
-   1) if the current activity i has a starting time, bigger than the first activity j, add it to the group A.
+   1) if the current activity $i$ has a starting time, bigger than the first activity $j$, add it to the group $A$.
    2) Set current activity for next comparison
-5) Return A
+5) Return $A$

 ```python
 Greedy_Activity_Selector(Double[] s, Double[] f): #Arrays of times